Affiliate Artist FAQ

 How do Affiliated Artists get compensated for use of their work?

 TurningArt will always advocate for the artists we work with.
 We want to be sure that artists are fairly compensated every time someone has a chance to experience their work.
 Artists receive 60% of the revenue whenever a client purchases an existing original artwork.
-If the piece is installed under a lease contract, for a one year period, the artist receives 25% of the retail purchase price to be paid in monthly installments throughout the year.
-For an install period for other than one year, the monthly payments will be pro-rated appropriately.
+If the piece is installed under a lease contract, for a one year period, the artist receives 25% of the retail purchase price.
+That amount is paid in monthly installments throughout the lease term.
+For an install period for other than one year, the monthly payments will be pro-rated accordingly.
 The artist is responsible for pricing their own work and should keep in mind that TurningArt takes a 40% commission from the sale of an original.
 TurningArt doesn’t ask for exclusivity on the pieces shown on TurningArt, but we do require that the prices listed on TurningArt and the prices listed elsewhere be the same.
-For commissions, TurningArt and the artist will agree on the fee the artist will be paid at the start of the custom project.
-This fee and other project details will be outlined in a contract.

 How and when are artists paid?

-Artists are paid via bill.com on the 15th of every month.
-Earnings are paid the month following the earning issue date.
-For example, if an earning is issued to the artist's TurningArt account in October, the earning will be paid out with the November 15th payment cycle.
-TurningArt distributes artist earnings as soon as an artist has accrued at least $50.
-Artists may select to be paid via mailed check or direct deposit.
+For print purchases, print rentals, or other miscellaneous earnings, payments are processed on a monthly cycle, on the 15th of every month.
+Earnings are paid the month following the date posted to the Artist’s Dashboard.
+For example, if an earning is posted to the artist's TurningArt account in October, the earning will be paid out with the November 15th payment cycle.
+TurningArt pays earnings when at least $50 has been accrued.

 Who maintains copyright of the work while it’s on TurningArt?

 The artist always maintains copyright of the work they create.
-Under the Affiliated Artist Agreement, TurningArt has permission to use your images in our client proposals and marketing materials.
+Under the Affiliated Artist Agreement, TurningArt has permission to use your images in client proposals and marketing materials.
 The images will always be credited to the artist.

 In the event of the sale of an original, who pays for shipping?